Make a difference at Loyola.

 Contact: Nancy Cardenas, Associate Director, Admissions

 Alumni are a valuable resource for students on the job market.
-Loyola Law students have diverse professional goals and are interested in working in law firms, public interest organizations, government, business, etc. Alumni are invited to speak at Career Services events, help students prepare for job interviews by conducting mock interviews, etc.
+Loyola Law students have diverse professional goals and are interested in working in law firms, public interest organizations, government, business, etc. Alumni are invited to speak at Career Development events, help students prepare for job interviews by conducting mock interviews, etc.

 Serving as Judge

 This is your chance to sit in the judge’s chair.
 Alumni are needed to serve as judges for the National Civil Trial Competition (NCTC), sponsored by Greene Broillet & Wheeler.
 The NCTC is an invitational tournament open to all ABA-accredited law schools who have demonstrated excellence in mock trial competitions and/or demonstrated excellence in the training of law students in litigation skills.
 The tournament allows students to develop and display civil litigator skills.
 Students are required to perform opening statements, direct- and cross-examination of expert and lay witnesses and closing arguments and argue objections based on the Federal Rules of Evidence.

 Contact: Deanna Donnini, Associate Director of Conferences & Events